Infinitely many non-collapsed steady Ricci solitons on complex line bundles: Cohomogeneity one equation

 \section{Cohomogeneity one equation}

-The geometric setup is similar to the one in \cite{chi_Non-Shrinking_2024}.
-Specifically, let $Q$ be the inner product on $\mathfrak{g}$ that generates the round metric on $\mathbb{S}^{4m+3}$.
+We first describe the cohomogeneity one structure of the complex line bundles $\mathcal{O}(k)$ and present the corresponding Ricci soliton equations.
+Let $Q$ be the inner product on $\mathfrak{g}$ that generates the round metric on $\mathbb{S}^{4m+3}$.
 We have a $Q$-orthogonal decomposition of the isotropy representation $\mathfrak{g}/\mathfrak{k}$ into three irreducible summands.
 Consider the ansatz